qooxdoo/qooxdoo/documentation/manual/source/pages/website/tutorial_web_developers.rst

   var popup = q.create("<div>").appendTo(document.body).addClass("popup");

 Now reload and you should see the popup in the upper right corner.
-Hm, but the styling is not done, right?
+Hmmm, but the styling is not done, right?
 A real popup has rounded corners!
 But wasn't that one of the newer CSS keys which is usually vendor prefixed?
 Yes!
 That means, we need to add a declaration for every known browser.
 No, wait a second.
 IE and Opera don't use the vendor prefix which means we only need to add the unprefixed key and one additional key each for WebKit and Mozilla.

 .. code-block:: css